Discover the most abundant life forms on the planet and explore their role in providing us with food, natural resources and antibiotics.

 You'll study the importance of bacteria, viruses and other microbes in the environment and as pathogens.
 You’ll also discover how we can manipulate their genetic makeup to put microbes to good use in biotechnology, how we can tackle the threat of antimicrobial-resistant infections, and the role that microbiology continues to play in supporting the global response to pandemics such as COVID-19.

 Top 10 in the UK for student satisfaction in Microbiology and Cell Science

 All of our undergraduate degrees in Biochemistry, Genetics, Microbiology and Molecular Biology are accredited by the Royal Society of Biology, with advanced accreditation for our MBiolSci undergraduate masters programmes.

 Accreditation by the Royal Society of Biology shows employers that you've developed the practical skills and scientific knowledge that they're looking for.

-As a microbiology student you'll learn in lots of different ways, from lectures and group tutorials to learning by doing during practical lab sessions and research projects.
+As a microbiology student you'll learn in lots of different ways, from lectures and small group tutorials to learning by doing during practical lab sessions and research projects.

 You’ll undertake research projects throughout your degree, getting practical hands-on experience in the laboratory.
 In your third year, you’ll complete an extended research project in an area of molecular bioscience that interests you either inside or outside the lab.
 There are several types of projects to choose from depending on your interests and career goals, from experimental science to computing, teaching, clinical diagnostics or science communication.
 Current projects span: